stefancvetincanin/random-user/README.md

 # random-user
-App using the randomuser.me api
+App using the randomuser.me api.<br>
+Displays info about randomly generated users.